 - Just: Just can mean fair or right, or it can be a synonym of "only"

 If your space allows, give students the chance to act out the meanings of "jitter" and "jolt."
-It's a wonderful way to spend some of that youthful energy, and will create a strong kinesthetic association with the words.
+It's a wonderful way to spend some of that youthful energy and create a strong kinesthetic association with the words.

-These 3rd grade J words often have a story to tell.
+J words for 3rd, 4th, and 5th grade often have a story to tell.
 Engage your students with the context surrounding these words as well as the vocabulary itself.
+Activities should engage students with the context and larger significance of the words on this list.

 - Jag: A sudden hard projection in an object